 You have to be willing to experiment and find out what works best for you.

-Because of many moving factors such as your age, medical history, genetics, lifestyle, goals, how your body reacts to certain foods, etc… it takes trial and error to find your “sweet spot” that your body will thrive at best so don’t be afraid to try.
+Because of many moving factors such as your age, medical history, genetics, lifestyle, goals (to burn fat or just maintain your body weight?), how your body reacts to certain foods, etc… it takes trial and error to find your “sweet spot” that your body will thrive at best so don’t be afraid to try.

 If you try something different and your body doesn’t respond well to it, change it.
 It’s not that big of a deal.